 NSW Health agencies must publish all open approaches to market (such as requests for tender) electronically on NSW eTendering.

 6.13.
 Conduct approach to market process

-The approach to market process must be conducted in accordance with the information provided to suppliers in the approach to market documentation, and the requirements in sections 6.13 to 6.18 must be read in that context.
+sections 6.13 to 6.18 must be read in that context.
 Any changes to the approach to market process must be notified to the procurement delegate.